phwecker/mc-syncwatch/README.md

 # mc-syncwatch

-This is a sample on how to create synchronized playback using VideoJS and Azure SignalR Service as the communiation channel.
+This is a sample on how to create synchronized playback using Youtube Embedded Player (video.js is work in progress) and Azure SignalR Service as the communiation channel.
 It is based on the azure SignalR Service Chat example.

 You need to deploy the Azure Functions code and then host the HTML on e.g. Azure Storage, or run the entire thing locally in VSCode for testing.